 He turned a supporting role as a conspiracy-loving lab geek into a beloved, twelve-year cornerstone of a forensic hit series.

 T.J.
-Thyne embodies the actor who fully commits to the world of a long-running series, making an indelible mark from within an ensemble.
-As Dr. Jack Hodgins on 'Bones,' he was initially the resident 'bug and slime guy,' a millionaire conspiracy theorist tucked away in the Jeffersonian's basement lab.
-But Thyne, with his energetic delivery and palpable enthusiasm, refused to let the character be a one-note quirk.
-Over twelve seasons, he fleshed Hodgins into a deeply emotional core of the show—a brilliant scientist, a loyal friend, and later, a husband and father facing profound personal tragedy and physical adversity.
-His chemistry with co-star Michaela Conlin, who played his wife Angela, provided some of the series' most heartfelt and enduring moments.
-Thyne's performance was a masterclass in growing a character from a fun archetype into the emotional anchor of the lab, proving that even in a world of corpses and crime solvers, the human connections mattered most.
+Thyne played Dr. Jack Hodgins on 'Bones' for twelve seasons, fleshing the character from a resident 'bug and slime guy' into the emotional core of the show.
+His energetic delivery and palpable enthusiasm refused to let the character be a one-note quirk.
+Hodgins became a brilliant scientist, a loyal friend, and later, a husband and father facing profound personal tragedy and physical adversity.
+Thyne's chemistry with co-star Michaela Conlin, who played his wife Angela, provided some of the series' most heartfelt moments.
+His performance grew a character from a fun archetype into the emotional anchor of the lab.

 1965–1980